-Our Approach: Kinase Switch Control Inhibitors
+Our Approach: Switch-Control Kinase Inhibitors

-We created our diverse pipeline of drug candidates entirely in-house using our proprietary kinase switch control inhibitor platform.
+We created our diverse pipeline of drug candidates entirely in-house using our proprietary switch-control kinase inhibitor platform.
 We developed our platform based on our deep insight into the biology of kinases, which are regulated by control of their shape, or conformation.
 The transformation of a kinase from an inactive to an activated state is dependent upon the interaction of one region of the kinase called the activation switch with another region called the switch pocket.
 This activation switch mechanism is common among kinases.
 Some kinases also can be activated if the activity of an inhibitory switch that ordinarily blocks the ability of the activation switch to interact with the switch pocket is diminished or lost.
-Our drug candidates, which we refer to as kinase switch control inhibitors, directly interfere with the interaction between the activation switch and the switch pocket and prevent kinase activation.
-While the interaction between the activation switch and the switch pocket is common among kinases, the molecular structure of the activation switch and the switch pocket varies among kinases.
+Our drug candidates, which we refer to as switch-control kinase inhibitors, directly interfere with the interaction between the activation switch and the switch pocket and prevent kinase activation.
+While the interaction between the activation switch and the switch pocket varies among kinases.
 We take advantage of this variation to design molecules that inhibit a specific kinase or kinases.
+An extension of our platform has been shown to enable the design of switch-control inhibitors for serine/threonine kinases that utilize kinase regions other than the activation loop for switch regulation/activation, including the C-helix, P-loop, or catalytic amino acid residues.
+This expanded platform enables the design of switch-control inhibitors that bind a kinase in either a Type II state (DFG-out) or a Type I state (DFG-in).

-Our proprietary kinase switch control inhibitor platform includes a library of drug-like, kinase switch control compounds.
+Our proprietary switch-control kinase inhibitor platform includes a library of drug-like, switch-control kinase compounds.
 We have determined and assessed more than 100 co-crystal structures where our compounds are bound into the switch pocket of specific kinases.
 We use this information to identify and optimize candidate molecules that are specifically designed to interact with the switch pocket.
 By directly targeting the switch pocket, we believe we can design inhibitors that will be broadly active against the target kinase, covering both wild-type and many or all of the known mutant or amplified forms, or spectrum-selective towards several chosen kinases.

-We believe that other kinase inhibitors on the market or active in clinical development do not directly target the switch pocket region and that we are the only biopharmaceutical company that is currently developing kinase switch control inhibitors.
-Using our kinase switch control inhibitor platform, we have developed a diverse pipeline of differentiated, orally administered drug candidates that include three clinical-stage, one preclinical-stage, and one research-stage program.
-Our kinase switch control inhibitors interact at a molecular level that is distinct from other kinase inhibitors.
+Using our switch-control kinase inhibitor platform, we have developed a diverse pipeline of differentiated, orally administered drug candidates that include three clinical-stage, and ongoing research-stage, programs, in addition to our approved drug, QINLOCK.
+Our switch-control kinase inhibitors are designed to interact at a molecular level that is distinct from other kinase inhibitors.
 We believe our drug candidates may contribute to higher activity than currently available kinase inhibitors, including where multiple mutations confer resistance to these other kinase inhibitors.
-In addition, because our drug candidates bind directly into the switch pocket at the site where the activation switch binds, we believe mutations in the switch pocket region that could potentially diminish the activity of our drug candidates are likely to result in a weakly activated or inactive kinase.
+In addition, because our drug candidates are designed to bind directly into the switch pocket or other switch-control regions, we believe mutations in these switch regulating regions that could potentially diminish the activity of our drug candidates are likely to result in a weakly activated or inactive kinase.

-The image below illustrates activation of the switch pocket and how our switch control inhibitors embed into the switch pocket thereby inhibiting switch activation.
+The image below illustrates activation of the switch pocket and how our switch-control kinase inhibitors are designed to embed into the switch pocket thereby inhibiting switch activation.